 In 2014 the GW Cancer Center launched its Online Academy to equip a variety of health care professionals to provide patient-centered care and to provide technical assistance to Comprehensive Cancer Control programs.
-Trainings are offered at no charge to participants.
+Trainings are offered at no-cost to participants.
 To learn about new trainings, sign up for our Cancer Control TAP e-newsletter.

-According to the American Cancer Society, there are nearly 14.5 million cancer survivors in the U.S., many of whom face physical, psychological, practical, informational, and spiritual challenges after the completion of cancer treatment (Cancer Treatment & Survivorship Facts & Figures, 2014-2015).
+According to the American Cancer Society, there are nearly 15.5 million cancer survivors in the U.S., many of whom face physical, psychological, practical, informational, and spiritual challenges after the completion of cancer treatment (Cancer Treatment & Survivorship Facts & Figures, 2016-2017).
 Primary care providers play a critical role in providing much-needed follow-up care for cancer survivors.
-The Cancer Survivorship E-Learning Series for Primary Care Providers is a program of the National Cancer Survivorship Resource Center, a collaboration between the American Cancer Society and the George Washington University Cancer Center funded through a 5-year cooperative agreement with the Centers for Disease Control and Prevention.
-The Cancer Survivorship E-Learning Series is a no cost continuing education program that provides a forum to educate primary care providers (PCPs) (e.g., general medicine physicians, geriatricians, gynecologists, physician assistants, nurse practitioners, nurses) who may have patients who are cancer survivors about how to better understand and care for survivors in the primary care setting.
+The Cancer Survivorship E-Learning Series for Primary Care Providers (E-Learning Series) was originally developed through collaboration between the American Cancer Society and the George Washington University Cancer Center funded through a 5-year cooperative agreement with the Centers for Disease Control and Prevention.
+This program provides a forum to educate primary care providers (PCPs) (e.g., general medicine physicians, geriatricians, gynecologists, physician assistants, nurse practitioners, nurses) who may have patients who are cancer survivors about how to better understand and care for survivors in the primary care setting.
 To enroll in the course, visit the Online Academy and use enrollment code PCTrain (note, this is case sensitive).
 Download the informational flyer.

 Learn more about cancer survivorship care guidelines from The National Cancer Survivorship Resource Center Toolkit: Implementing Clinical Practice Guidelines for Cancer Survivorship Care.

-This on-demand online training walks participants through the process of media planning, creating media-friendly materials and building relationships with journalists.
+This training walks participants through the process of media planning, creating media-friendly materials and building relationships with journalists.
 The Media Planning and Media Relations Guide provides a supplement as you move through the course with additional information, resources and examples.
 Use the customizable templates to build a tailored media plan and media-ready materials for your cancer control program.
 The training uses interactive web-based presentations to discuss evidence-based information and case studies to prepare cancer control professionals to efficiently and effectively develop a media plan and build relationships with journalists.
 To enroll in the free course, visit the Online Academy and use enrollment code COMM101 (note, this is case sensitive).
 Download the informational flyer.

 Through a collaborative process, the GW Cancer Center developed the first-ever consensus-based competencies for oncology patient navigators without a clinical license.
 We refer to these navigators as Oncology Patient Navigators.
 With the competencies established, the GW Cancer Center developed a comprehensive competency-based training for Oncology Patient Navigators.
 The training uses interactive web-based presentations to discuss evidence-based information and case studies to prepare patient navigators to effectively address barriers to care for cancer patients and survivors.
 To enroll in the free course, visit the Online Academy and use enrollment code PNTrain (note, this is case sensitive).
 Download the informational flyer.

-The Executive Training on Navigation and Survivorship is an innovative program that teaches the nuts and bolts of navigation and survivorship program development and implementation.
+An innovative training that teaches the nuts and bolts of navigation and survivorship program development and implementation.
 Based on a popular in-person training, the program walks participants through brief interactive presentations, supplemental written content that summarizes the latest research and best practices, case studies and customizable activities to create a program plan.
 To register for the program, visit the Online Academy and use enrollment code ETrain (note, this is case sensitive).
 Download the informational flyer.